Living in Moldova

 - What are medical services in Moldova like?

-- What are emergency services like in Moldova?
+- What are typical rents in Moldova?